-From the architect.
+Text description provided by the architects.
 This house is located in Jiutepec, Mexico, in a vast terrain that previously produced and sold Fichus trees in one of its boundaries.
 The idea was that the house would not impact the natural context.
 Casa La Semilla has been a very quick and simple construction, and thanks to the qualities of concrete, it is difficult to determine the boundary between the inside and outside.

 We did a house with bounded size that seems very large and it is almost imperceptible from several parts of the site.
 Because trees were planted very close one together, they have grown tall and slim.
 Our proposal uses the trees as an advantage, covering the south sun while having a completely open facade to them.